Origin of SARS-CoV-2

 Since the beginning of the COVID-19 pandemic, there have been efforts by scientists, governments, and others to determine the origin of the SARS-CoV-2 virus.
-Similar to other outbreaks, the virus was derived from a bat-borne virus and most likely was transmitted to humans via another animal in nature, or during live wildlife trade such as that in food markets.
+Similar to other outbreaks, the virus was derived from a bat-borne virus and most likely was transmitted to humans via another animal in nature, or during wildlife bushmeat trade such as that in food markets.
 (Note: This assessment has been made by numerous virologists, geneticists, evolutionary biologists, professional societies, and published in multiple peer-reviewed journal articles.)
-While other explanations, such as speculations that SARS-CoV-2 was accidentally released from a laboratory have been proposed, such explanations are not supported by evidence.
+While other explanations, such as SARS-CoV-2 being accidentally released from a laboratory, have been proposed, they are not supported by evidence.
 Conspiracy theories about the virus's origin have proliferated widely.

 Research is ongoing as to whether SARS-CoV-2 came directly from bats or indirectly through an intermediate host, such as pangolins, civets, or raccoon dogs.
 Genomic sequence evidence indicates the spillover event introducing SARS-CoV-2 to humans likely occurred in late 2019.
-As with the 2002–2004 SARS-CoV-1 outbreak, efforts to trace the origins of SARS-CoV-2 have spanned years, with the World Health Organization and independent researchers conducting investigations into the origins of SARS-CoV-2 since 2020, but as of 2025, no conclusive determination has been made regarding its specific geographic and taxonomic origins.
+As with the 2002–2004 SARS-CoV-1 outbreak, efforts to trace the specific geographic and taxonomic origins of SARS-CoV-2 could take years, and results may be inconclusive.

-In 2025 the World Health Organization's Scientific Advisory Group for the Origins of Novel Pathogens, and an independent review, concluded that a zoonotic origin has the "weight of available evidence" and emphasized that the origin remains unresolved without additional primary data, including early patient records and sequences, detailed wildlife supply-chain documentation, and laboratory biosafety and health records from Wuhan institutions.
+In July 2022, two papers published in Science described novel epidemiological and genetic evidence that suggested the pandemic likely began at the Huanan Seafood Wholesale Market and did not come from a laboratory.
+In 2026, virologist Joel Wertheim and colleagues at UCSD published a study in Cell that compared evolutionary patterns of outbreaks of Ebola, influenza and other viruses.
+They found that the mutation pattern of SARS-CoV-2 matched five naturally occurring outbreaks, but did not resemble the 1977 Russian flu outbreak which was likely from a lab leak.
+Wertheim and other WHO-designated experts favor the origin of SARS-CoV-2 to have been in bats that passed it to animals sold in the Wuhan market.